Advistane/clogged/README.md

   - This will allow you to view collection logs from other players.
   - This does not sync your log with Clogged.me and will not allow other players to view your log.

+- **Make profile visible on Clogged.me**
+  - This will allow your collection log to be viewed by users on the [Clogged.me](https://Clogged.me) website.
+  - After changing this, you must sync your collection log for changes to take effect.

+- **Sync Method**
+    - **Manual**: Must type '!clog sync' with collection log interface open.
+    - **Automatic**: Syncs whenever the collection log interface is open (might cause strange behavior for a split second when opening).
+    - The collection log interface must be open to sync (you do not have to visit each page however).

+## Display Settings

+ - **Display Method**
+    - **Text**: Collection log items will be displayed as text in the chatbox.
+    - **Icons**: Collection log items will be displayed as icons.

 - **Show item quantities**
   - This will display how many of each item has been obtained in the collection log.
   - ![image](https://github.com/user-attachments/assets/051caf8e-27f7-4212-9009-aee21425e1ac)